 While this is by no means a comprehensive discussion of what one must consider when building software such as Logward, it does give insight into some of the key components.

 Perhaps just as important as the technical aspects is building a team that can learn and adapt over time.
-Because in the end software engineering it is an ongoing (never-ending) process, with some design flaws being noticed initially and others taking longer to recognize.
-By having fluid and open communication within the engineering team, we improve our chances of continuously improving our product.
+Because in the end software engineering is a never-ending process, with some design flaws being noticed initially and others taking longer to be recognized.
+By having fluid and open communication within the engineering team, we increase our chances of continuously improving our product.

 Logward is a Hamburg & Bangalore based logistics technology company.

 We build software, move containers, and change mindsets.